19hours/sg-statutes/Acts/Electricity Act.md

 (p) the prohibition of the supply or transmission of electricity except by means of a system approved by the Authority;

-(q) the prescribing of the form of notice to be given to the Authority of accidents and of failures of the supply or transmission of electricity; and
+(q) the prescribing of the form of notice to be given to the Authority of accidents and of failures of the supply or transmission of electricity;

+[Act 42 of 2018 wef 03/05/2019]

-(r) the prescribing of fees and charges and their method of payment for the purposes of this Act.
+(r) the prescribing of fees and charges and their method of payment for the purposes of this Act;

+[Act 42 of 2018 wef 03/05/2019]

+(s) the prescribing of any service provided in connection with the performance of any function or duty of the Authority, for which the Authority may charge a price by way of agreement with the person to whom the service is provided (instead of prescribing the price).

+[Act 42 of 2018 wef 03/05/2019]

 (3) The Authority may in making any regulations provide that any person who contravenes the regulations shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $250 for every day or part thereof during which the offence continues after conviction.